ExCo Insights

 In this series, we explore some of the most important lessons and insights from our executive coaches and mentors.

-Executive coach and mentor at The ExCo Group Leslie Bradshaw, Executive in Residence at Mach49 and former Managing Partner & COO of Made by Many, shares her leadership lessons, including the importance of using caution when deciding who to partner with, the advantage of the “try before you buy” approach, and the significance of distinguishing between credentials and hard work when recruiting talent.
+Executive coach and mentor at The ExCo Group Leslie Bradshaw, Leslie Bradshaw, VP of Growth and former board member at Hyper Island, shares her leadership lessons, including the importance of using caution when deciding who to partner with, the advantage of the “try before you buy” approach, and the significance of distinguishing between credentials and hard work when recruiting talent.

 Click here for more ExCo insights.